rstacruz/rsjs/README.md

 > Reasonable System for JavaScript Structure

 :construction: This document is a work in progress.
 Please feel free to contest any of the points raised here in [the issues](https://github.com/rstacruz/rsjs/issues).
-Also see [rscss](https://github.com/rstacruz/rscss), a document on CSS conventions that follows a similar line of thinking.
+Also see [rscss], a document on CSS conventions that follows a similar line of thinking.

 ## Problem